system-zero/system-zero/data/docs/la.md

     - octal notation (base 8) that start with 0 and consists with [0-7] characters
     - binary notation (base 2) that start with 0b and consists with 0|1 characters

+  - single characters can be specified as integers, when are enclosed in signle
+    quotes:

+      'a' => 97

+    this doesn't limit for characters in the ASCII range:

+      'α' => 945

+    but they can be also specified in hexadecimal notation using this form:

+      '\x{3b1}' => 945

+   - multiline literal strings are enclosed also in double quotes, but they can continue to the next line if an escape '\' character is encountered before the new line character

+   - variables can be declared in consecutive manner, separated with a comma and they can spawn to multiply lines
 # Lexical Scope and visibility order
   - standard scope (lookup for standard operators and internal functions first)